danliangunc/PIDD1-lissencephaly/README.md

 It will take 45min to install all packages.

 ## Demo and Instructions for use
 Once the user get the processed rds file, users could use R studio to run all the script.
+Depends on the size of the processed file, the script may need as long as 5 hours to finish.

 A demo data can be found from Seurat [tutorial](https://satijalab.org/seurat/articles/pbmc3k_tutorial.html).
 The excepted output can be found in the supplemental tables in the manuscript.